Yuemashi/spatiocyte-docs/install.rst

   $ ecell3-session 1D.py
   $ spatiocyte

-The Spatiocyte package includes the MinDE model (see Figure 2) reported in (Arjunan and Tomita, 2010).
+The Spatiocyte package includes the MinDE model (see Figure 2) as reported by Arjunan and Tomita, 2010.
 We can now attempt to run the model with the following steps:

 ::